confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 FIPS enabled

-#### Scenario mtls-custombundle-rhel-fips verify test's the following:
+#### Scenario mtls-custombundle-rhel7-fips verify test's the following:

 Validates that Keystore is present.